I have a Masters of Fine Arts in Fiction Writing from Texas State University, where I currently teach English composition and video game studies.

 My creative nonfiction short story “Not Pregnant at Mercy Hospital” was a finalist in the Pacific Northwest Writers contest in the Adult Short Topic category.

-In academics, I’ve published “Video Games as a New Form of Interactive Literature” on the pedagogy of teaching storytelling in video games, and regularly present on using video games and popular culture in the classroom.
+In academics, I’ve published a peer-reviewed article entitled “Video Games as a New Form of Interactive Literature” as well as a chapter entitled “Storytelling in Video Games (HON3396X)” in the peer-reviewed book Teaching the Game (Volume 1) on the pedagogy of teaching storytelling in video games, and I regularly present on using video games and popular culture in the classroom.

 I spent hours of my childhood haunting the gold room at Powell’s bookstore in Portland, OR, absorbing the sci-fi/fantasy masterpieces, and recently I’ve been fascinated with young adult perspectives.
 I’ve been inspired by classics such as Diana Wynne Jones’ Howl’s Moving Castle and newer works such as Nnedi Okorafor’s Akata Witch.